Phase II/III Alzheimer’s disease prevention trials of the investigational drugCNP520 for cognitively normal participants

-The Generation study is a clinical research study for individuals ages 60 to 75 with an increased genetic risk of developing clinical symptoms of Alzheimer’s disease.
-The study is enrolling persons who have two copies of the APOE4 gene.
-Some participants will be recruited from a registry at www.endalznow.org.
+The Generation I and II studies are clinical research studies for individuals ages 60 to 75 with an increased genetic risk of developing clinical symptoms of Alzheimer’s disease.

 Who may be eligible to participate?

 Individuals 60-75 years of age who are cognitively normal.